stevenhiek/iFood-Campaign-Analytics/README.md

 ### Campaign Performance
 * Campaign respondents have an **average total spend of $1,023, which is 2.3 times greater than that of non-respondents.**
 * The **Loyal Customer segment has the highest share of campaign respondents at 37%**, followed by the At-Risk segment at 27%.
-* Overall performance across campaigns shows the **lowest CPC at $6.29 within the Loyal Customer segment**, while the Top Customer segment records a significantly higher CPC of $17.86.
+* Overall performance across campaigns shows the **lowest CPC at $63 within the Loyal Customer segment**, while the Top Customer segment records a significantly higher CPC of $179.
-* While CPC remained relatively consistent across most campaigns, **Campaign 2 has a sharp increase in CPC at $38.46**, whereas Campaign 4 at the lowest CPC with $6.45.
+* •	Campaign 2 has the lowest return on investment of 0.5, whereas **Campaign 5 has the highest return on investment of 4.3.**

 ![Campaign_performance_pic](https://github.com/stevenhiek/iFood-Campaign-Analytics/blob/main/Charts%2C%20Graphs%2C%20and%20Other/Campaign_performance.png)